Issho ni Kurashite Ii desu ka?

 Issho ni Kurashite Ii desu ka? (一緒に暮らしていいですか？) is a Japanese manga series written and illustrated by Kei Sasuga.
 It was originally serialized in Shueisha's Grand Jump Mucha magazine from February to October 2023, before transferring to Grand Jump magazine in November of that year.
-Six volumes have been published as of September 2025.
+Nine volumes have been published as of August 2026.

 Plot

 The series follows Hiromi Sonoda, a 27-year old who was recently fired from his job then dumped by his girlfriend and kicked out of their shared apartment.
 Having no place to live, he checks out Cloris Condo, a share house that interested him owing to its low rent.
 However, he learns that the share house is intended for women, with his application being accepted as he was mistaken for being a woman due to his feminine name.
 Despite the circumstances, he decides to stay at the share house, wanting to experience the feeling of being loved by a family.